a-maze-d/fledex/README.md

 * An Overview over the [Architecture](docs/architecture.md)
 * How to setup and connect real [Hardware](docs/hardware.md)
 * You might find in the folder also some temporary documenation with some thoughts, but I delete them again, once they have fulfilled their purpose, except for:
-* A bit of history with the [Project Plan](docs/project_plan.md) as created with my son, since it's a nostalgic document
+* A bit of history with the [Project Plan](docs/project_plan.md) as created with my son, since it's a nostalgic document (partially in German)

 ## Known Limitations
 If you want to run this library in nerves-livebook, you currently have to compile your own livebook with the library included in your `mix.exs` file, since you can't add any libraries that are not already bundled.